Marke style CSA

 2. Can I split a share?

 Sure!
-When checking out on Grownby, write the name and email of the person who you will be splitting a share with.
-They will also need to make an account on Grownby, so we can send them email newsletters and reminders.
-We will add the share to their account.
+There’s a spot on the sign up from to indicate this.
+We ask that one person coordinates all payment and that you handle the splitting of your share yourself.
 Please keep in mind: We design the share with a single 2-4 person household in mind.
 Sometimes the items are not easily split (ie: 1 head of cabbage).
 Several of our customers do split shares and find it works best to simply alternate pick up weeks.
 When stored properly, our produce can last two weeks so you won’t be without veggies!
-You will handle the splitting of payment and share yourself.

 3. Can I pay in installments?
 Yes!
-You will see this option available at checkout on Grownby.
+You will see this option available when filling out the sign up form.
 The Spring and Fall shares offer three installments; the Summer share offers five.
+The Flower shares must be paid in full.
 A deposit for each season must be paid at sign up to reserve your spot.
 You will be billed for subsequent installments on the first of the month when your share begins (ie: June 1 for the Summer CSA).

 4. I can’t afford to pay in full.
 Are there other options?

 Yes!
 You may pay for the CSA with SNAP benefits.
-Check “Pay offline” at checkout when you sign up on the Grownby site.
-Then email us at farmer@small-farm.com so we can send you a form to release funds monthly from your EBT card to pay for the share.
+Please choose “Pay with SNAP” at the payment section of our sign up form.
+We will then email you a link so you can sign up with DTA to release funds monthly to pay for the share.
+All produce in our vegetable CSA shares are HIP eligible so you can apply your HIP benefits towards the CSA price as well.
 No SNAP benefits?
 We have some funds available from our community to help pay for shares!
 Please email us at farmer@small-farm.com to let us know which seasons you would like to sign up for and how much you are able to pay, and we’ll do our best to work something out!
 It’s very important to us to make our CSA affordable to all.

 5. Do you offer work-for-shares?
-Yes, for the Summer Share!
+Yes, especially for the Summer Share, and we are looking to expand this program in 2026!
 Please email farmer@small-farm.com if you are interested in exchanging 4 hours of harvest work/week for the duration of the Summer season.
 We can only accommodate work-for-shares on Tuesday and Friday mornings.
 Work-for-shares will be interviewed by the farmers to make sure it’s a good fit.
-Work-for-shares must be able to commit to at least 16 weeks of the 20 week season.
+Work-for-shares must be able to commit to at least 13 weeks of the 20 week season.

 6. Do you offer volunteer hours?
-We hope to host a couple community volunteer days this season!
+We hope to host a couple community volunteer days this season, such as our annual garlic planting the first weekend of November!
 In the meantime, we highly recommend volunteering with the Boston Area Gleaners, who we have hosted several times on the farm!
 We love the work they do, and they are just 5 minutes away in Acton! https://www.bostonareagleaners.org/volunteer.html

 7. I don’t think the CSA is right for me.
 Is there another way to support the farm?

 Yes!
 And we appreciate your support!
-Consider helping a neighbor afford the CSA by selecting the “Community Fund” product on our GrownBY site.
+Consider helping a neighbor afford the CSA by selecting this option on the CSA sign up form (it’s okay to do this without signing up for the share yourself).
 Alternatively, find out about purchasing store credit HERE.
 Want a free way to support the farm?
 Simply share our social media posts with your neighborhood groups, or tell a friend about Small Farm!
 That really does help us!

 8. More questions?
 Please email farmer@small-farm.com.
 We’re happy to help!